Although optional, we advise the connection from Nexus Repository Manager Pro to your Crowd server to use the HTTPS protocol.

 - HTTP Timeout

-- The HTTP Timeout specifies the number of milliseconds Nexus will wait for a response from Crowd.
+- The HTTP Timeout specifies the number of milliseconds the repository manager will wait for a response from Crowd.
 A value of zero indicates that there is no timeout limit.
-Leave the field blank to use the Nexus server default HTTP timeout.
+Leave the field blank to use the default HTTP timeout.

 You can use the Test Connection button to validate if your connection to Crowd is working.
 Once you have a working connection, do not forget to Save your configuration.
 Use Cancel to abort saving any changes.